ndaevor/document-management-system/README.md

 # document-management-system
-A website created using python with django where user can upload and download documents
+A website created using python with Django where user can upload and download documents